ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * The Group Manager MUST stop accepting updated public keys uploaded by current group members (see {{Section 11 of I-D.ietf-ace-key-groupcomm-oscore}}).
 In particular, until the status parameter 'active' is changed back to True, the Group Manager MUST respond to a Public Key Update Request with a 5.03 (Service Unavailable) response, as defined in {{Section 11 of I-D.ietf-ace-key-groupcomm-oscore}}.

-Every group member, upon learning that the OSCORE group has been deactivated (i.e. 'active' has value False), SHOULD stop communicating in the group.
+Every group member, upon learning that the OSCORE group has been deactivated (i.e., 'active' has value False), SHOULD stop communicating in the group.

-Every group member, upon learning that the OSCORE group has been reactivated (i.e. 'active' has value True again), can resume communicating in the group.
+Every group member, upon learning that the OSCORE group has been reactivated (i.e., 'active' has value True again), can resume communicating in the group.

-Every group member, upon learning that the OSCORE group has stopped supporting the pairwise mode of Group OSCORE (i.e. 'pairwise_mode' has value False), SHOULD stop using the pairwise mode to process messages in the group.
+Every group member, upon learning that the OSCORE group has stopped supporting the pairwise mode of Group OSCORE (i.e., 'pairwise_mode' has value False), SHOULD stop using the pairwise mode to process messages in the group.

-Every group member, upon learning that the OSCORE group has resumed supporting the pairwise mode of Group OSCORE (i.e. 'pairwise_mode' has value True again), can resume using the pairwise mode to process messages in the group.
+Every group member, upon learning that the OSCORE group has resumed supporting the pairwise mode of Group OSCORE (i.e., 'pairwise_mode' has value True again), can resume using the pairwise mode to process messages in the group.

 Every group member, upon receiving updated values for 'alg' and 'hkdf', MUST either:

-* Leave the OSCORE group (see {{Section 18 of I-D.ietf-ace-key-groupcomm-oscore}}), e.g. if not supporting the indicated new algorithms; or
+* Leave the OSCORE group (see {{Section 18 of I-D.ietf-ace-key-groupcomm-oscore}}), e.g., if not supporting the indicated new algorithms; or

 * Use the new parameter values, and accordingly re-derive the OSCORE Security Context for the OSCORE group (see {{Section 2 of I-D.ietf-core-oscore-groupcomm}}).

 Every group member, upon receiving updated values for 'cs_alg', 'cs_params', 'cs_key_enc', 'ecdh_alg' and 'ecdh_params' MUST either:

-* Leave the OSCORE group, e.g. if not supporting the indicated new algorithm, parameters and encoding; or
+* Leave the OSCORE group, e.g., if not supporting the indicated new algorithm, parameters and encoding; or

 * Leave the OSCORE group and rejoin it (see {{Section 6 of I-D.ietf-ace-key-groupcomm-oscore}}), providing the Group Manager with a public key which is compatible with the indicated new algorithm, parameters and encoding; or